-Planning Stage Activity Duration Otanta nia Ontinua ania n Establish the need case and identify technical options Up to 6 months Strategic Optioneering Develop Strategic Options Report (SOR) Up to 6 months Outline Routing and Siting Identify Preferred Route Corridor / Siting Studies Up to 15 months Detailed Routing & Siting Undertake EIA (Environmental Impact Assessment) & detailed design Up to 24 months Development Consent Order (DCO) Application preparation Formal consultation, finalising project, preparation of application documentation DCO Application, Submission and examination Up to 15 Months Hearings and Decision Approval process
+Planning Stage Activity Duration Strategic Optioneering Establish the need case and identify technical options Up to 6 months Develop Strategic Options Report (SOR) Up to 6 months Outline Routing and Siting Identify Preferred Route Corridor / Siting Studies Up to 15 months Detailed Routing & Siting Undertake EIA (Environmental Impact Assessment) & detailed design Up to 24 months Development Consent Order (DCO) Application preparation Formal consultation, finalising project, preparation of application documentation DCO Application, Hearings and Decision Submission and examination Up to 15 Months ricarings and Decision Approval process Working

 As illustrated in the diagram above, the overall planning process is anticipated to take up to 7 years (84 months).
-The current default lead time, from the receipt of a formal capacity signal to the release of incremental entry capacity, is defined in National Grid's Licence and as this is shorter than the Planning Act timeline, a significant quantity of the pre-application phase works and stakeholder consultation would need to be completed ahead of a formal signal for capacity in order that system reinforcement can be delivered in time for the release of the capacity.
+The current default lead time, from the receipt of a formal capacity signal to the release of incremental entry capacity, is defined in National Grid's Licence and as this is shorter than the Planning Act timeline, a significant quantity of the pre-application phase works and stakeholder consultation would need to be completed ahead of a formal signal for capacity in order that system reinforcement can be delivered in time for the release of the capacity27.

 As National Grid currently has limited experience of progressing gas pipeline projects through the new planning regime, the timeline quoted above is considered to be generic.
 It is based on experience from other applications under the Planning Act, guidance on the Government's expectations on pre-application consultation and extensive discussions with a wide range of relevant stakeholders.
 We consider it to be representative of the timeline for a typical major linear infrastructure project, however, this timeline is not fixed and will vary on a case by case basis according to each project's individual requirements.
-We recognise that there are concerns amongst some industry participants regarding these timescales and we are working with the Department of Energy and Climate Change (DECC) and the Department for
+We recognise that there are concerns amongst some industry participants regarding these timescales and we are working with the Department of Business, Energy and Industrial Strategy (BEIS) and the Department for Communities and Local Government (DCLG) to understand the full implications - as are other industry stakeholders.
+Notwithstanding the outcome of these on-going discussions, National Grid will endeavour to improve upon these timescales wherever it is possible to do so and by learning lessons from other major projects under the Planning Act whilst maintaining the required quality of consultation and engagement necessary to ensure compliance with the Planning Act.

-&lt;sup>31 Regulatory changes through RIIO and commercial changes through UNC are being progressed to address this issue
+27 Regulatory changes through RIIO and commercial changes through UNC are being progressed to address this issue